A support group can be a parent’s greatest ally when dealing with their teen’s use of drugs or alcohol.

 - Local community anti-drug coalitions

-Ask your child if there is someone they trust (like a coach or student advisor) and feel comfortable talking to.
-They shouldn’t necessarily make the final decision, but they are more likely to be an active participant if they have a say in what happens.
+Ask your child if there is someone they trust (like a coach or student advisor) and feel comfortable talking to, as they are more likely to be an active participant if they have a say in what happens.

 Seek advice from a health professional